Tuesday, December 31, 2024

 Periodically, she would stop and talk, showing off that she was hanging on his arm.
 He began to believe she was deliberately keeping him from his goal.
 However, they eventually came upon the old ladies with whom Abaledina was left.

-“Well, I was sure mother was bringing her to sit here,” Jeanilotta said.
+“Well, I was sure Mother was bringing her to sit here,” Jeanilotta said.
 “Excuse me, Mrs. Urlegaldo, have you seen Abaledina?”

 “Yes, she said she had a headache and went to her room just a few minutes ago.”

 “Oh, my, I shall have to go and check on her myself to make sure that silly maid of hers is taking good care of her!”
-Mrs. Gillfillian exclaimed as she came up behind him.
+Mrs. Gillfillian exclaimed as she came up behind them.
 “I knew she overdid it tonight!”

 “I was preparing to leave.
 I would like to go up to her and bid her adieu.”